A Look at How Oregon’s Unemployment Rate Is CalculatedMay 31, 2022

-A variety of statistical and mathematical techniques are involved in calculating Oregon’s unemployment rate each month – survey sampling, time-series modeling, model-based benchmarking, seasonal adjustment, and data smoothing.
+A variety of statistical and mathematical techniques are involved in calculating Oregon’s unemployment rate each month – survey sampling, time-series modeling, real-time benchmarking, seasonal adjustment, and data smoothing.
 The statistical and mathematical techniques in this article that play a role in producing an unemployment rate each month rest upon deeper statistical and research foundations.

 Labor Force Concepts

 The data published by Oregon and the BLS from the LAUS program are the “labor force data.”
 Labor force data consist of the civilian labor force, total employment, total unemployment, and the unemployment rate.
 Labor force concepts used in the LAUS program are based on the U.S. Census Bureau’s Current Population Survey (CPS).
 The following are basic definitions of labor force concepts:

 Civilian Noninstitutional Population (CNP): all persons 16 years and older living in the 50 states and the District of Columbia, excluding persons on active duty in the U.S. Armed Forces and the institutional population.
 The institutional population consists of residents of penal or mental institutions and homes for the aged.
 This base population is used in the following definitions.